Fiction vs. Nonfiction in APART FROM YOU

 Ch.
 7 - Brian and Elizabeth in the pancake house

 The details about Brian and his family are almost totally invented.
-However, his older sister Pauline's family situation - the stay-at-home wife with four little kids, the lawyer husband ' is loosely based on that of a former Denver friend of mine.
+However, his older sister Pauline's family situation—the stay-at-home wife with four little kids and a lawyer husband—is loosely based on that of a former Denver friend of mine.

 With the Elizabeth/Clara/Irene parts of the book, I moved much closer to autobiography.
 The scene where they go shopping downtown, the story of the discontinued piano lessons, and the mess in Clara's bathroom are all based on reality.
 Someday I'd like to try again to learn to play the piano.
 I played the viola, passionately but not very well, from the ages of nine to 18, but I gave it up when I left for college.
 I envy my various sisters their considerable musical talent.

-David taught me to lift weights almost 40 years ago, while we were still dating.
+David taught me to lift weights before we were married in 1968.
 However, our serious workouts didn't start until a few years after we moved to Denver, which was in the fall of 1971.
 In 1976, I started my long career of teaching weight training.
 I've been doing that ever since.
-Since 1988, however, my main work has consisted of tutoring foreign languages (now German and Spanish, formerly French as well) and translating (mainly German to English).
+Since 1988, however, my main work has consisted of tutoring foreign languages: now Spanish and German, and formerly French as well.
+I've also done a lot of German to English translating.
 For details of my tutoring business, please click here.
 For details of my weight training business, please click here.

 Ch.
 8 - Elizabeth's first evening at home with Brian

 Yes, J. (see the comments on Ch.
 5) is an extremely tidy person.
-By contrast, my father used to be a slob.
+By contrast, my father was rather a slob, at least when he and my mother were married.
 But anyone who has seen the paper chaos in my study and the mess in our garage knows that I'm not one to criticize in real life!

-David and I used to love coffee with Kahlúa, but I had to stop drinking alcohol over a decade ago.
+David and I used to love coffee with Kahlúa, but I had to stop drinking alcohol in the late 1980s.
 If I drink more than a tiny sip of alcohol, I can't sleep at night.
+I can no longer drink coffee, either, as it bothers my eyes.
+This is apparently not uncommon in those who have glaucoma, as I do.

 Ch.
 9 - Morning with Brian, etc.